walline/prohoc/README.md

 ## Generate Predictions

-Generate validation logits for ID and OOD data to enable evaluating the the hierarchical inference.
+Generate validation logits for ID and OOD data to enable evaluating the hierarchical inference.

 ### FGVC-Aircraft